MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 - Store and manage your web app feature flags in [Azure App Configuration](/azure/azure-app-configuration/manage-feature-flags).
 Using this function, you can create, change, and deploy features in a unified management plane.

-- Deploy workload application in your Virtual Machines using [VM Applications](/azure/virtual-machines/vm-applications-how-to).
+- Deploy workload applications in your virtual machine using [VM Applications](/azure/virtual-machines/vm-applications-how-to).

 - Use [Azure Load Balancers](/azure/architecture/guide/technology-choices/load-balancing-overview) to implement deployment strategies and expose the health of your workload applications using native resources.

 - Use [Application Health extension](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension) to report on application health from inside a Virtual Machine Scale Set instance.
 The extension probes on a local application endpoint and updates the health status based on TCP/HTTP(S) responses received from the application.

 - Use [Azure Logic Apps](/azure/logic-apps/logic-apps-overview#more-about-azure-logic-apps) to create a new version of the application whenever an update is made to it.
-Azure maintains a history of versions and can revert or promote any previous version.
+Azure maintains a history of application versions and can revert or promote to any previous version.

 - Many Azure database services provide point-in-time restore functionality that can help you roll back.
 Services that support point-in-time restore include: